GarrettNixSoft/ImageConverter/README.md

 # ImageConverter
-Simple command line tool for merging images
+Simple command line tool for working with images.

 Options: